-- 141 same time period (1998-2023) (See Material and Method section of Albernhe et al. (2024)).
-This produces a - 142 monthly time series of biophysical biomes. - 143 The six biophysical biomes obtained from the clustering of environmental data characterize homogeneous - 144 environmental regimes on a global scale.
-Since similar oceanographic regimes occur in multiple locations, - 145 biophysical biomes extend across various ocean basins.
-In this study, we also delineate "provinces" as subdivisions - 146 of biomes at the scale of ocean basins and hemispheres that have been shown to be characterized by stable - biophysical drivers and potential taxonomic identity (Spalding et al., 2012; Sutton et al., 2017; Albernhe et al., 147 - 148 2024).
-This subdivision of each of the six biophysical biomes results in the definition of 27 provinces, establishing - 149 regional frameworks for studying micronekton.
+The six biophysical biomes obtained from the clustering of environmental data characterize homogeneous environmental regimes on a global scale.
+Since similar oceanographic regimes occur in multiple locations, biophysical biomes extend across various ocean basins.
+In this study, we also delineate "provinces" as subdivisions subdivisions of biomes at the scale of ocean basins and hemispheres that have been shown to be characterized by stable biophysical drivers and potential taxonomic identity (Spalding et al., 2012; Sutton et al., 2017; Albernhe et al., 2024, under review).
+This subdivision enables of each of the usesix biophysical biomes results in the definition of 27 provinces to define, establishing regional scopes frameworks for the study of studying micronekton.